Consolidated Standards of Reporting Trials

-CONSORT (Consolidated Standards Of Reporting Trials) encompasses various initiatives developed by the CONSORT Group to alleviate the problems arising from inadequate reporting of randomized controlled trials.
+Consolidated Standards of Reporting Trials (CONSORT) encompasses various initiatives developed by the CONSORT Group to alleviate the problems arising from inadequate reporting of randomized controlled trials.
 It is part of the larger EQUATOR Network initiative to enhance the transparency and accuracy of reporting in research.

-The CONSORT Statement
+CONSORT Statement

 The main product of the CONSORT Group is the CONSORT Statement, which is an evidence-based, minimum set of recommendations for reporting randomized trials.
 It offers a standard way for authors to prepare reports of trial findings, facilitating their complete and transparent reporting, reducing the influence of bias on their results, and aiding their critical appraisal and interpretation.

 The most recent version of the Statement—the CONSORT 2010 Statement—consists of a 25-item checklist and a participant flow diagram, along with some brief descriptive text.
 The checklist items focus on reporting how the trial was designed, analyzed, and interpreted; the flow diagram displays the progress of all participants through the trial.
 The Statement has been translated into several languages.

 The CONSORT "Explanation and Elaboration" document explains and illustrates the principles underlying the CONSORT Statement.
 It is strongly recommended that it be used in conjunction with the CONSORT Statement.